mitramenon/QUBES-GLaMorous-minds/Basic flowchart.md

 2. Gestation_Time_days;  Gestation time from day of conception to day of birth
 3. Weight_lb; the weight of the babies in pounds
 4. Survival: el bebe sobrevivio “1”o no “0”

+*Explore the dataset by summarising and plotting it*

 ```
 birth<-read.csv("Karn_Penrose_Infant_Survivorship_QUBES.csv")